gogogarrett/Student-Progress-Projections/README.md

 # GprocExample

-A simple spike to see to play with [gproc](https://github.com/uwiger/gproc).
+A simple spike to play with [gproc](https://github.com/uwiger/gproc).

 ### Idea